WWE Bad Blood (2004)

 The 2004 Bad Blood was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was the third Bad Blood and took place on June 13, 2004, at the Nationwide Arena in Columbus, Ohio.
-The event was held exclusively for wrestlers from the promotion's Raw brand division.
-The following year, Bad Blood was doubly replaced by One Night Stand and Vengeance and would be discontinued until 2024.
+It was the third Bad Blood and took place on June 13, 2004, at the Nationwide Arena in Columbus, Ohio, held exclusively for wrestlers from the promotion's Raw brand division.

 The main event was a Hell in a Cell match, in which Triple H defeated Shawn Michaels.
 Two bouts were featured on the undercard.
 In respective singles matches, Chris Benoit defeated Kane to retain the World Heavyweight Championship while Randy Orton defeated Shelton Benjamin to retain the WWE Intercontinental Championship.

 The event marked the third time the Hell in a Cell format was used by WWE at a Bad Blood event; the first was at Badd Blood: In Your House in 1997 and the second was at the previous year's event.
-Bad Blood grossed over $494,000 ticket sales from an attendance of 9,000 and received 264,000 pay-per-view buys, and was instrumental in helping WWE increase its pay-per-view revenue by $4.7 million compared to the WWE's previous year.
+Bad Blood grossed over $494,000 ticket sales from an attendance of 9,000 and received 264,000 pay-per-view buys, and was instrumental in helping WWE increase its pay-per-view revenue by $4.7 million compared to WWE's previous year.
 When the event was released on DVD, it peaked at number 3 on Billboard's DVD Sales Chart.

+The Bad Blood event would go on a 20-year hiatus, as the following year, it was doubly replaced by One Night Stand and Vengeance, as both were held in June 2005, with the next Bad Blood occurring as a one-off event in 2024.
+This made it the final Bad Blood to broadcast exclusively via traditional PPV outlets due to WWE transitioning to simulcasting events via livestreaming platforms in February 2014.
+This was also the final Bad Blood to feature the previous versions of the World Tag Team Championship, WWE Women's Championship, and World Heavyweight Championship, which were retired in August 2010, September 2010, and December 2013, respectively.

 Production

 Background

 The event was held at the Nationwide Arena in Columbus, Ohio.

-Bad Blood was first held as the 18th In Your House pay-per-view (PPV) in October 1997; In Your House was a series of monthly PPV shows first produced by the then-World Wrestling Federation (WWF, now WWE) in May 1995.
-The In Your House branding was retired following February 1999's St. Valentine's Day Massacre: In Your House event, as the company moved to install permanent names for each of its monthly PPVs.
-After six years and after the promotion had been renamed to World Wrestling Entertainment (WWE) in early 2002, WWE announced the return of Bad Blood as its own PPV event to be held in June 2003 and it was made exclusive to wrestlers of the Raw brand, a storyline subdivision called the brand extension in which the promotion divided its roster into two separate brands, Raw and SmackDown!, where wrestlers were exclusively assigned to perform.
-The 2004 event, which was the third Bad Blood and also Raw-exclusive, took place on June 13 at the Nationwide Arena in Columbus, Ohio.
+Bad Blood was a professional wrestling pay-per-view (PPV) event first held by World Wrestling Entertainment (WWE) as the 18th In Your House PPV event in October 1997.
+The In Your House series was discontinued after February 1999 as the company moved to install permanent names for each of its monthly PPVs.
+After six years, WWE reinstated Bad Blood as its own PPV event to be held in June 2003 and it was made exclusive to wrestlers of the Raw brand.
+A third event was scheduled for June 13, 2004, at the Nationwide Arena in Columbus, Ohio, and was also held exclusively for Raw.